davidxmoody/davidxmoody.com/src/posts/2016-06-04-blinkist-book-review-the-miracle-morning.md

 Exercise is something that I have been managing very successfully recently.

 I took up running one mile every morning this March.
 I've been incredibly pleased with the habit.
 I chose to focus on consistency rather than any other metrics like time or distance.
-Over the last 73 days, I have run one mile on 52 of those days. **That's 71%!** Additionally, a lot of those missed days were either due to minor injury or heavy rain so the number I missed out of laziness has been very small.
+Over the last 74 days, I have run one mile on 53 of those days. **That's 72%!** Additionally, a lot of those missed days were either due to minor injury or heavy rain so the number I missed out of laziness has been very small.

 I also started doing push ups every morning four weeks ago.
 Again, I'm choosing to focus on consistency.
-Over the last 27 days, I have only skipped 6 days due to laziness or extreme soreness.
+Over the last 28 days, I have only skipped 6 days due to laziness or extreme soreness.

 I've also been tracking the number I can do each time.
-I started off at about 10 and am now up to about 15.
+I started off at about 10-12 and am now able to do about 15-17.
 I admit that I often get a little impatient that I haven't been improving faster but then I catch myself with that line of thinking and realise it's not helpful.
 I also realise that since I am doing them every day, I am always a little bit sore from the previous day so my absolute maximum could be higher.

 Although I am very pleased with my running and push ups habits, they are still new enough that I'm wary of pushing myself too hard and burning out.
 I plan to continue my exercise habits for 1-3 months longer before reviewing them.